fnawroth/wsadmin-groovy/README.md

 ## Feedback
-You can find us on @revaultch you can use the issue tracker on this project for bug reports or feature requests.
+For feedback on this fork, please use the issue tracker.

+The authors of the original project, Revault Sàrl <info@revault.ch>, invite you to give feedback regarding their codebase at <https://github.com/revaultch/wsadmin-groovy>.

 Pull requests are welcome!